ionutbalosin/java-application-security-practices/README.md

 Please ensure that the Docker daemon is running; otherwise, the commands will not execute successfully.

-1. Run the following command to bootstrap the `Keycloak` service in Docker:
+1. Run the following command to start the `Keycloak` service in Docker:

     ```bash
     ./bootstrap-keycloak.sh
     ```

-2. Next, to start the `Pizza` application, which includes multiple microservices running in Docker, execute:
+2. To start the `Pizza` application, which includes multiple microservices running in Docker, execute:

     ```bash
     ./bootstrap-pizza-application.sh
     ```

+3. Next, run the following command to start the `OWASP WebGoat` application in Docker:

+    ```bash
+    ./bootstrap-webgoat.sh
+    ```

-3. Finally, check that all Docker containers are up and running by executing:
+4. Finally, check that all Docker containers are up and running by executing:

     ```bash
     docker ps -a